GAKUEngine/gaku/README.md

 What does it do?
 ----------------
 GAKU Engine is a full school and student management solution including student, staff, syllabus, course, class, exam management and more.
-It has a full grading system and offers templatable printable reports.
+It has a full grading system and offers template-able printable reports.
 Functionality can be enhanced with extensions and can be integrated with external services and clients using the API.

 GAKU Engine is also:
-* Completely Open Source, Free as in Freedom, licensed under the GPL v3 and AGPL 3.
+* Completely Open Source, Free as in Freedom, licensed under the GPL v3 and AGPL v3.
 * It only uses Free Open Source components and does not rely on commercial components.
 * There are no per-seat licenses.
-* It's Rails based, so it's easily modifyable and extendable.
+* It's Rails based, so it's easily modifiable and extendable.
 * It is multi-locale.

 Requirements